Last updated on May 28th, 2022

 How to choose your transportation option when getting to Hallstatt?
 For me, it is actually pretty straightforward.

 From Salzburg to Hallstatt, choose the train if you are able to get the Sparschiene ticket from ÖBB.
 It is more comfortable and easier compare with the bus.
 If the train fare is too expensive, consider taking the bus if money is a concern for you.
 Additionally, you can also consider the bus option if you are getting to Obertraum or Ice Cave.

 While from Vienna, Graz, and Cesky Krumlov to Hallstatt, there is even easier to plan.
 Board the train from Vienna or Graz to Hallstatt, easy and simple.
 If you are planning to Hallstatt from Cesky Krumlov, the private shuttle will be sending you right to the Hallstatt Lahn without so many times of transfers.

 Hopefully, our transportation guide on getting to Hallstatt is helpful.
 No worry about planning your Central Europe travel as the transportation of getting around is pretty simple.

-If you are interested, see how we traveling around to nearby like Prague, Cesky Krumlov, Salzburg, Munich, Bratislava, Budapest.
-Our itinerary included all the tips for getting around, where to stay, what to eat and money-saving tips.
+If you are interested, see how we travel around nearby like Prague, Cesky Krumlov, Salzburg, Munich, Bratislava, and Budapest.
+Our itinerary included all the tips for getting around, where to stay, what to eat, and money-saving tips.
 Happy travel!

 - [Czech Republic] How To Spend Three Days in Prague